-Prior to our simulations, most people would likely have expected that the largest number of power outages would be related to a hurricane moving along the east coast of the US because this is the highest population density area.
-That a strong hurricane hitting the east coast of the US potentially leads to large numbers of power outages has been highlighted also in other studies.
-The National Infrastructure Simulation and Analysis Center (NISAC)(0) have performed a study looking at the impact of a category 3 hurricane in the New England area.
-They have used a maximum wind speed of 49 m/s (110 mph), and predicted that 21.5 million people could lose power if the simulated hurricane should occur (0).
+Prior to our simulations, most people would likely have expected that the largest number of power outages would be related to a hurricane moving along the east coast of the United States because this is the highest population density area.
+That a strong hurricane hitting the east coast of the United States potentially leads to large numbers of power outages has been highlighted in other studies also.
+The National Infrastructure Simulation and Analysis Center(28) has performed a study looking at the impact of a category 3 hurricane in the New England area.
+It has used a maximum wind speed of 49 m/s (110 mph), and predicted that 21.5 million people could lose power if the simulated hurricane should occur.(28)